 During a multi-link (re)setup procedure, a non-AP MLD may initiate a TID-to-link mapping negotiation by including the TID-to-link Mapping element in the (Re)Association Request frame if an AP MLD has indicated a support of TID-to-link mapping negotiation.

+An MLD that includes two TID-To-Link Mapping elements in a (Re)Association Request frame or a (Re)Association Response frame shall set the Direction subfield in one of the TID-To-Link Mapping elements to 0 and the Direction subfield in the other TID-To- Link Mapping element to 1.

 After receiving the (Re)Association Request frame, the AP MLD shall reply to the (Re)Association Request frame according to 11.3.5.3 (Authentication—destination STA or MLD), 11.3.5.5 (Deauthentication— destination STA or MLD), and 35.3.5 (Multi-link (re)setup), and perform the following TID-to-link mapping negotiation procedure: